Drodriguez-9/project_mlops/reports/README.md

 s222883: There was an issue with the cloud ssh keys autorization which didn't allow me to run locally gcloud compute ssh.
 It was annoying and I couldn't solve it.
 However I still had the access through the GC integrated terminal.
 Then when building the docker images in the GC there I spent some time figuring out an error as you cannot use build --mount option.
 s223730: Understanding containers.
 Tutorials and Youtube videos.
+s233593: Loading the saved model and using it to predict for the local deployment of the model actually proved to give us a lot of issues.
 --- question 26 fill here ---

 ### Question 27